psychemedia/eurydice-resources/resources/eurydice_poems.md

 To tell them hundreds of their fellow men
 Were, within eye-ken, struggling for their lives.
 No sadder tale has ever yet been told
-Or shipwreck's horror, sudden aud complete : —
+Or shipwreck's horror, sudden and complete : —
 A noble frigate, gaily homeward bound,
 All her full press of suow-white canvas set,
 In swan-like state came sailing past our Bay.
 Over the waves majestic'ly she glides,
-Replete with life aud lignt —a nation's pride—
+Replete with life and lignt —a nation's pride—
 An emblem of our rule upon the sea —
 A sight to charm the eye and stir the pulse.
 Sudden as ligutning's strike, from Culver's brow